zaiba6/Machine-Learning-projects/Bagging/README.md

 ## Data Preprocessing <br />
 The dataset is split into training, testing and validation sets.
-The training set includes the first 1800 rows, the Validation set includes rows 600 rows, and the testing set includes around 500 rows.
+The training set includes the first 1800 rows, the Validation set includes rows 600 rows, and the testing set includes the remaining 500 rows.

 ## Code Integration <br />
 The heart of the experiment lies in the script bagging_lasso_experiment.py.